rust-lang/rfcs/text/0000-path-mental-model.md

-# Improve and Solidify Path Mental Model
+- Feature Name: path_mental_model
+- Start Date: 2017-09-18
+- RFC PR: (leave this empty)
+- Rust Issue: (leave this empty)

-## Summary
+# Summary
+[summary]: #summary
-RFC 2126 sought to improve the ergonomics and learnability of rust's module system.
+[RFC 2126][1] sought to improve the ergonomics and learnability of rust's module system.
 However, there were key points in that RFC that make rust's module system *more difficult*, especially as it relates to the mental models around `self` and `super` as they relate to the paths of files.

 This RFC proposes the following:
 - Removing language around using `foo.rs` + `/foo` instead of `foo/mod.rs`.